ikalnytskyi/kalnytskyi.com/posts/2022-01-12_setup-cors-caddy-2/index.markdown

 }
 ```

-The nice part of this snippet is that CORS headers are only returned for the
+The nice part about this snippet is that CORS headers are only returned for the
-requests with `Origin` HTTP request header.
-That header is normally used only
+requests with `Origin` HTTP header.
+That header is normally used by browsers
-by browsers, which means your regular `curl` requests or requests made via your
+only, which means you won't see CORS headers in the responses for the requests
-programming-language-of-choice won't see them.
+sent by `curl` or your-programming-language-of-choice.

 I've been successfully using this snippet for quite a while now [to protect]
 [xsnippet-api] served at [api.xsnippet.org], so it can be used by